datacarpentry/geospatial-workshop/setup.md

 > ## Linux
 >
 > Steps for installing the geospatial libraries will vary based on which form of Linux you are using.
-These instructions are adapted from the [`sf` package's `README`](https://github.com/r-spatial/sf).
+These instructions are adapted from the [sf package's README](https://github.com/r-spatial/sf).
 >
 >Users who already have QGIS installed may find that all the geospatial packages are installed already.
 You can confirm and update specific packages in your system's package manager.
 >